rashidsuleymanov/api.onlyoffice.com/site/pages/Workspace/For Hosting Providers/Get Started/Basic concepts/index.md

 order: -2
 ---

-ONLYOFFICE Workspace For hosting providersv12.6

 The ONLYOFFICE Hosted Solution is implemented as REST over HTTP using GET/POST.
 All the resources, like client creation, portal registration, etc, have their own URLs and are designed to be manipulated in isolation.

 ## Authentication

 Authentication in the ONLYOFFICE Hosted Solution is managed via the HTTP authentication, i.e. every request must include the Authorization HTTP header.
-For information and examples please visit the [Authentication](/portals/apisystem/authentication) section.
+For information and examples please visit the [Authentication](../Authentication/index.md) section.

 ## Making requests